Policies and Procedures

 Any failure to abide by these rules will be considered a breach of academic integrity and will prevent a student from obtaining a certificate of completion.
 A serious breach of the code of conduct may result in expulsion from the programme.
 The determination as to whether a student has violated the code of conduct is made by program staff, instructors, and administrators.
 Students who are expelled from the programme will not receive a certificate of completion.
 In the event of an explusion, tuition and other programme fees are strictly non-refundable.

 In a case of suspected plagiarism, the professor must inform the Office of Studies and Academic Affairs and transmit the elements suspected of plagiarism.
 Plagiarism is defined as when a student submits work that does not allow the reader to clearly distinguish his or her own thoughts from those of another author.
 This may include a copied phrase (of at least 5 words), a translation, or rephrasing that is improperly cited.

-Students will return to the residence around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
+Students will usually return to the residence at around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
 On weekends, students will return to the residence by 11:00 P.M. at the latest, with lights out at midnight.